 I’ll be looking closely at Bitcoin and Ethereum especially moving forward.
 Although volatile in nature, with bigger upside potential, I’ll prefer buying Bitcoin to Gold when it comes to hedging.

-Luno Malaysia Promo Code
+Luno Malaysia Best Referral Code (RM50)

 As part of a collaboration with Luno Malaysia, we’ve come up with the perfect promotion for new users wanting to invest in Bitcoin.

 Using the following referral code – HFCCY, you will get RM75 worth of Bitcoin when you buy RM250 or more.
 That’s an instant 30% return on your investment.
 Sign up hERE.

 If you’ve been wanting to own some Bitcoins, now is really the time to start.

 Unfortunately, this promo and referral code is for new users only.
 Also, make sure you use Luno’s instant buy (instead of a post-order) function to be eligible for this code.